danburzo/spune/README.md

 # spune

-Spell any number from zero to a trillion, in Romanian.
+Spell (almost) any number in Romanian.

 _The rest of the documentation is in Romanian:_

-Scrie pe litere orice număr de la zero la un trilion.
+Scrie pe litere (aproape) orice număr.

 ## Utilizare